golang/proposal/design/43651-type-parameters.md

 type set of the parameter's constraint.
 This applies to operators like '<' or '+' or other general operators.
-For special purpose operators like `range` loops, we permit their use of the type parameter has a structural constraint, as [defined later](#Constraint-type-inference); the definition here is basically that the constraint has a single underlying type.
+For special purpose operators like `range` loops, we permit their use if the type parameter has a structural constraint, as [defined later](#Constraint-type-inference); the definition here is basically that the constraint has a single underlying type.
 If the function can be compiled successfully using each type in the